 Areas of Practice

 Karl’s practice primarily focuses on domestic and cross-border transactions (with special emphasis on operations involving French companies).
-He has experience in mergers, acquisitions, joint ventures, and complex commercial agreements in a variety of industries such as technology, communications, life sciences, energy, defense and aerospace.
+He handles in mergers, acquisitions, joint ventures, and complex commercial agreements in industries such as technology, communications, life sciences, energy, defense and aerospace.
 In particular, he advises foreign companies with the installation and development of their operations in the United States.

 Karl was born and educated in France.
 He began his legal career in China, practicing corporate law in both Beijing and Hong Kong with a focus on mergers, acquisitions, and project finance in the energy and infrastructure sectors.